NCCA/NGL/NCCALabs.md

 export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:~/NGL
 ```

-Now all NGL demos can be build using
+Now all NGL demos can be built using

 ```
 cd [demodir]